testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 ![JIRA-testfairy app](/img/bug-tracking/jira-discover.png)

-## 4. On the first issue that is created, click on the "3 dots" icon and choose "TestFairy Session"
+## 4. (optional ,highly recommended) On the first issue that is created, click on the "3 dots" icon and choose "TestFairy Session"

 ![JIRA-testfairy app](/img/bug-tracking/jira-3-dots.png)